 - Stretching exercises.
 Stretching exercises are vital to remaining flexible, which could help with your posture, balance, and day-to-day activities like dressing.

 - Respiratory endurance.
-Depending on the extent of your spinal cord injuries, you could suffer with respiratory problems and have difficulty breathing.
+Depending on the extent of your spinal cord injuries, you could suffer from respiratory problems and have difficulty breathing.
 A pulmonary therapist can show you exercises that could improve your lung capacity.

 How to Stay Motivated

 Like most people, you may be enthused at the beginning of your exercise program but then lose motivation.
 Follow these tips to stick to your routine:

 - Make a schedule of when you will exercise and keep it.

 - As your endurance and strength improve, think of ways to add five or ten more minutes of exercise into your routine.

 - Track your progress in both maintaining your exercise schedule and in how it is benefiting you.

 - Set realistic goals and reward yourself when you meet them.